 Writing Script Coverage

-This is what is referred to as coverage.
-Script coverage usually consists of a 1-3 page summary of the material from start to finish which highlights all characters as well as any pertinent story points.
-Additionally, there is a 1-2 page analysis by the Reader which states what they thought of the material, whether or not it follows the guidelines of the people/company they're reading it for, and whether it's a project they would recommend the executive or agent considers for production.
+It is what is referred to as coverage.
+Script coverage usually consists of a one to three page summary of the material from start to finish which highlights all characters as well as any pertinent story points.
+Additionally, there is a one- to a two-page analysis by the reader which states what they thought of the material, whether or not it follows the guidelines of the people or company they're reading it for, and whether it's a project they would recommend the executive or agent considers for production.